MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-LN011-paired.md

 # Inference for a Quantitative Response with Paired Samples

-## Lecture Notes Week 12: Inference for Paired Data
+## Lecture Notes Module 12: Inference for Paired Data

 \setstretch{1}